LisaCharlotteKane/marketing-program-tr/src/prd.md

    - Success: Users can effectively update campaign status and visualize cost comparisons throughout its lifecycle

 5. **Budget Management**
-   - What: Regional budget tracking and comparison against forecasted and actual costs
+   - What: Regional budget tracking and comparison against forecasted and actual costs, including cross-regional "Digital" campaigns
-   - Why: Enable financial oversight and budget adherence across regions
+   - Why: Enable financial oversight and budget adherence across regions and for digital initiatives
    - Success: Clear visual indicators when budgets are exceeded with appropriate alerts

 6. **Reporting Dashboard**